OfficeDev/Office-Add-in-Fabric-UI-Sample/README.md

----
-page_type: sample
-products:
-- office-word
-- office-365
-languages:
-- javascript
-extensions:
-  contentType: samples
-  technologies:
-  - Add-ins
-  - Office UI Fabric
-  platforms:
-  - CSS
-  createdDate: 8/28/2015 10:02:10 AM
----
-# Office Add-in Fabric UI Sample
+# [ARCHIVED] Office Add-in Fabric UI Sample
+**Note:** This repo is archived and no longer actively maintained.
+Security vulnerabilities may exist in the project, or its dependencies.
+If you plan to reuse or run any code from this repo, be sure to perform appropriate security checks on the code or dependencies first.
+Do not use this project as the starting point of a production Office Add-in.
+Always start your production code by using the Office/SharePoint development workload in Visual Studio, or the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), and follow security best practices as you develop the add-in.
 This is a Word task pane add-in sample that uses [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric).
 It inserts citations into the body of the document using the Office.js APIs.

 For general information about using Fabric, see [Using Office UI Fabric in Office Add-Ins](https://msdn.microsoft.com/EN-US/library/office/mt450443.aspx).